Subhashbisnoi/career_advisor/Readme.md

 - **Learning Roadmap**: Get a personalized plan to improve your skills
 - **Resume Analysis**: Upload PDF resumes for AI analysis
 - **Session Management**: Track your interview sessions and progress
+- **User Authentication**: Secure login/signup with email or Google OAuth
+- **Google Sign-In**: Quick authentication using your Google account

 ## Architecture